Visit Antigua: The crown jewel of Guatemala's central highlands

 In addition to hiking up volcanoes and touring historic sites, visitors can take advantage of the dry season to enjoy coffee plantation tours, where they can discover the process of coffee production, from bean to cup.
 This is also a great time to explore the vibrant local markets, offering a unique opportunity to immerse yourself in the region's rich cultural heritage.

-About Central Highlands and Antigua and its surrounding areas
+About the Central Highlands and Antigua and its surrounding areas

 Just a short drive from Antigua lies Guatemala City, the country’s dynamic capital nestled in a forested valley.
 While Guatemala City offers modern amenities and a lively urban scene, the true charm of the Central Highlands is found in its smaller villages.
 Villages like San Antonio Aguas Calientes, Ciudad Vieja, and San Juan del Obispo provide an authentic glimpse into traditional Guatemalan life, with cobbled streets, local crafts, and warm, welcoming communities.